deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 an1=an−11(1−an−11)=an−11+1−an−11<an−11+2…<2(n+1)≤3n∴an≥31⋅n1=Ω(1/n).(for n>0)(1−an−1>1/2 for sufficiently large n)(telescoping sum)(for all n>1)

-Both asymptotic bounds match, hence an=Θ(1/n).
 After computing initial terms, it seems that an∼c/n, where c=1.
-Let’s prove that limn→∞nan=1/ann=1.
-According to the book, we know that an→0 as n→∞, so 1/an→∞.
-We can apply the Stolz–Cesàro theorem, which is a discrete version of L'Hôpital’s rule.
-The theorem states that if the limit of the differences 1/an−1/an−1n−(n−1) exists, then limn→∞1/ann is equal to that same limit.
+Let’s prove that limn→∞nan=limn→∞1/ann=1, which matches the ∞/∞ case of the Stolz–Cesàro theorem.
+It states that if the limit of the differences 1/an−1/an−1n−(n−1) exists, then limn→∞1/ann is equal to that same limit.
 The numerator is 1, and the denominator is 1/(1−an−1) (see the derivation of the lower bound).
 Thus,

 n→∞lim1/(1−an−1)1=n→∞lim(1−an−1)=1.

-By the Stolz–Cesàro theorem, since the limit of the differences is 1, the limit of the original sequence is also 1.
+Since the limit of the differences is 1, the limit of the original sequence is also 1.

-🌟 Exercise 2.22
+Exercise 2.22

-First we prove that limn→∞an=0.
+First, we prove that limn→∞an=0.
 For x∈(0,1] we have that 0<sin(x)<x; the geometric proof relies on the definition of radian.
 Consequently, an is a strictly decreasing sequence bounded from below by zero.
 According to the monotone convergence theorem, it converges to the infimum, which is zero.

 Since an→0, we can use the Taylor series for sin(x) around x=0: